 We assume that the reader is familiar with binary search trees (their definition can be found in, for example, [3, Section 13.1]).
 A red-black tree is a binary search tree where each node has a colour.
 A node is either coloured red or black.
 By restricting the way nodes can be coloured, the tree becomes approximately balanced.
-These trees were first introduced as symmetric binary B-trees by

-Bayer [1].
-Guibas and Sedgewick [6] characterized these trees by colouring the nodes red or black, leading to the following definition.
+These trees were first introduced as symmetric binary B-trees by Bayer [1].
+Guibas and Sedgewick [7] characterized these trees by colouring the nodes red or black, leading to the following definition.

-Definition 1 A red-black tree is a binary search tree where each node is either coloured red or black and is a red-black tree.
-Note that only the internal nodes contain elements.
-Red-black trees have the following key property.
+Definition 1 A red-black tree is a binary search tree where each node is either coloured red or black and

-- the root is black, - each leaf is black, - if a node is red, then both its children are black, and - for every node, every path from that node to a leaf contains the same number of black nodes.
+- the root is black.

+- each leaf is black,

+- if a node is red, then both its children are black, and

+• for every node, every path from that node to a leaf contains the same number of black nodes.